ArseniBarsegyan/TestDoc/README.md

 **Write UI test for screen**

-AssignmentManagerMobile.UITests project using SpecFlow, Xamarin UITest Strongly recommended installation of SpecFlow extension to Visual Studio (see https://specflow.org/getting-started/#InstallSetup)
+AssignmentManagerMobile.UITests project use SpecFlow, Xamarin UITest.

+Strongly recommended installation of SpecFlow extension to Visual Studio (see https://specflow.org/getting-started/#InstallSetup)
 All tests written as Features and Steps.
 To test screen you should:
 - Add new .feature and Feature.cs files to /Features.